Health & Wellness

 We’ll walk you through the whole process

 If your pup is about to have surgery, whether it’s a spay, neuter or something else, you’re right to want to be prepared.
 After your pet’s surgery, you’ll most likely receive instructions about post-operative care from your veterinarian.
 However, there may be more questions that pop up throughout your pet’s recovery.
-That’s why Dr. Aliya McCullough, veterinarian and pet health advocate, is sharing tips on what’s normal — and what’s not — when it comes to dogs’ post-op spay and neutering incisions.
+That’s why Dr. Aliya McCullough, Fetch's on-staff veterinarian and pet health advocate, is sharing tips on what’s normal — and what’s not — when it comes to dogs’ post-op spay and neutering incisions.

 What to expect after neutering or spaying a dog

 There are several reasons why people decide to spay or neuter their dogs.
 Some common reasons include:

 - Preventing testicular, mammary or uterine cancer and infections